Winners and losers of immigration

 \subsection{The government}

-To conclude the description of the economy, we assume that the government expenditure in public goods is equal to the shares $g_h$ and $g_l$ of the aggregate real value added (GVA); however, the per capita provision of public goods is also subject to congestion, as measured by the parameter $\zeta \geq 0$ ($\zeta = 0$ is the case of pure public goods):

-where the denominator of Equation (\ref{budget}) is the total population, which includes the labour force (employers and employees, employed and unemployed) and the rest of the population $IP$ (inactive individuals and people who are not in the working age).
-The government collects the following amount of direct taxes (DT):
+To conclude, we describe the government activities.
+In particular, the government collects the following amount of \textit{net direct taxes} (NDT) :

-where $t_p$ is the indirect tax rate net of production subsidies, and the following amount of \textit{indirect taxes} (IT):\footnote{The amount of indirect taxes depends on the ratio between $t_p$ and $1-t_p$ as $\tilde{p}_ix_i$ is the production \textit{net} of the indirect tax and production subsidies.}
+where $\tilde{m}\equiv m/P$.
+The first term of Equation \ref{eq:NDT} represents the taxation of income and profits, while the second and third terms represent the tax subsidy and the lumps-sum transfer, respectively.
+The government also collects the following amount of \textit{indirect taxes} (IT):\footnote{The amount of indirect taxes depends on the ratio between $t_p$ and $1-t_p$ as $\tilde{p}_ax_a$ is the production \textit{net} of the indirect tax and production subsidies.}

-Finally, the \textit{total government expenditure} (TGE) amounts to the following:\footnote{With a slight stretch in the notation, we include the tax subsidy among the government expenditure.}